-- Maximum bet sizes are low: It’s not how much you invest, it’s how much you’re able to actually bet at the Bookmakers — something you have no control over this when you’re arbing.
-Bookmakers restrict stakes on arbs, and this means that you cannot guarantee that you’ll bet enough to make the returns you’re aiming for.
+- Maximum bet sizes are low: It’s not how much you invest, it’s how much you’re actually able to bet at the Bookmakers.
+This is something you have no control over when you’re arbing.
+Bookmakers restrict stakes on arbs, which means that you cannot guarantee that you’ll bet enough to make the returns you’re aiming for.

 Essentially, there’s a ceiling on what can be made from arbitrage.
 Investing more money into it won’t maintain the same ROI if you can’t bet through enough of your money.
 So the ROI ought be more accurately described as a ROS — a “Return on Stake”.
 Therefore the Winning Express surely shouldn’t have taken investments over a certain amount.

 The Winning Express supposedly had a lot of happy and frequently paid investors up until people began to invest more money.
 This ties in to the previous point about the ROI being infeasible.
 Perhaps the company failed to realise that they were always at the mercy of the Bookmakers.
 If so, then it begs to ask what happened to the investors’ money?